-By Solomé Lemma, Deputy Director
+By Solomé Lemma, Thousand Currents Executive Director

 This blog is the last of a 5-part series on the “Lekil Kuxlejal-Ich’el Ta Muk” (or, “Buen Vivir with Respect”) Learning Exchange, which took place last year among 120+ participants, including 18 Thousand Currents partners from 11 countries.
 It was hosted by our long-term partner DESMI in Chiapas, Mexico.
 Read more from this series here.

 Over a period of five days, a diverse group representing a multitude of languages, beliefs, histories, and contexts weaved an inclusive community that integrated each participant as expert and student.
 Through the wise, intentional guidance of our senior partner Desarrollo Económico y Social de los Mexicanos Indígenas (Social Economic Development of Indigenous Mexicans (DESMI), which held the logistics and facilitation responsibilities for the exchange, participants created a space that challenged and decolonized western ideals of speech, expertise, analysis, and productivity in convenings.
 Here are some of the ways how they achieved that.

 Each morning, we began the learning exchange with a mística, a ceremony used by movements in Latin America to ground and express their work through spiritual, artistic, and cultural traditions.
 On the first day, DESMI demonstrated a mística by offering a ceremony drawn from indigenous Mayan spiritual practices.
 Each day after that, participants from Africa, Asia, and Latin America offered místicas rooted in their traditions, such as Theatre of the Oppressed; Hinduism; and liberation theology.
 The místicas, which took anywhere from 30 to 90 minutes, were the consistent thread that held the learning exchange together.